In this session, We are going to discuss 10 main steps of the tendering process in construction.

 - Limit of retention money (% of the initial Contract Price)

 - The minimum amount of Interim Payment Certificates

 - The amount of third party insurance

-This is a pre-printed formal statement, often in the form of a letter, in which a tenderer fills in, in the blank spaces, his name and address and the Contract Price in words and letters for which he offers to carry out the work shown in the drawings and described in the bills of quantities or specifications.
+This is a pre-printed formal statement.
+A tenderer has to fill in the blank spaces, his name, address, the Contract Price which he going to offer.
 Finally, the Authorized person will Sign the document.
 Then, it provides legal validity for the submitted Bid.

 Standard Forms (Specimens)

 - Retention Money Guarantee specimen